davindb/HipotesaAPI/README.md

 ### Installation

-We recommend you to install it on the linux machine (for windows user you are recommended to use Windows Subsystem Linux (WSL) or just use Google Collab)
+We recommend you to install it on the linux machine (for windows user you are recommended to use Windows Subsystem Linux (WSL) or just use Google Colab)

 1. Clone the repository
    ```sh